What is a community battery and how does energy sharing work in your neighborhood?

 • Collaboration with grid operators

-An important advantage is that with a neighborhood battery, you prevent solar energy from being lost at busy times.
+An important advantage is that a neighborhood battery prevents solar energy from being wasted during busy times.
 Especially in combination with battery neighborhood projects emerging in new developments, this benefits everyone.

 Buying a neighborhood battery: what are the options?

-Do you want to buy a neighborhood battery yourself or invest in one with your community?
-There are various routes.
-Some suppliers offer complete solutions including placement, maintenance, and software.
-There are also platforms for battery sharing, where residents jointly own the battery.
+Do you want to buy a neighborhood battery yourself or invest in one with your neighborhood?
+Then there are different routes.
+Some suppliers offer complete solutions including installation, maintenance, and software.
+There are also platforms for battery sharing, where residents collectively own the battery.

 When purchasing, consider:

-• Licenses and subsidies (e.g., through the municipality or RVO)
+• Licenses and subsidies (for example, through the municipality or RVO)

 • Possibility to connect with solar panels